 The privileged who lives untouched,

-fall separate and numb to the world.
+separate and numb to the world.

 They welcomed your amateur acting game.